SebastianBMC/ToDoApp/README.md

-# ToDoApp
-# Simple ToDo application with an add and delete function
+# ToDo application with an add and delete function
 # Utilizes Java, JSP, and hibernate to create a basic CRUD application using MySQL